Maison Guillot-Broux - Pouilly-Fuissé La Métertière 2020

 "Superb new vintage!"

-This new cuvée de négoce from Maison Guillot-Broux is simply superb!
-The high-altitude terroirs of Vergisson give it purity and minerality in a full-bodied, fleshy, thirst-quenching and saline mouthfeel, with plenty of sparkle. - Limited quantities available.
+This new vintage from Maison Guillot-Broux is simply superb!
+The high-altitude terroirs of Vergisson give it purity and minerality, with a full-bodied, fleshy palate that is thirst-quenching and salty, displaying great brilliance. • Please note: limited quantities available.

-Buy your Guillot-Broux wines at the best price on private sale!
+Buy your Guillot-Broux wines at the best price in a private sale!

 Eye